Tesco slashes dividend after second profit warning in two months

 "We think it will be a couple of years for margins to recover and we think the share price could be under pressure for a while."

-Rival Sainsbury's (SBRY.L) fell 4.5 percent and Morrisons (MRW.L) dropped 4 percent on fears that Lewis could plough cash into slashing prices and spark an industry-wide battle.
+Rival Sainsbury's fell 4.5 percent and Morrisons dropped 4 percent on fears that Lewis could plough cash into slashing prices and spark an industry-wide battle.

 "We see this as "clearing the air" ahead of a strategy reset involving a significant reduction in pricing and, potentially, further asset disposals outside the UK," Standard & Poor's analyst Carl Short said.